London Visit - HMS Belfast, March 2002 - page 2

 Also below decks we looked around HMS Belfast's boiler and engine room

-- and you thought computers were complicated!
-Everywhere was a
+- and you thought car engines complicated!
+Everywhere was a mass

-mass of gantries, pipes, gauges, boilers, gears and levers; a real
+of gantries, pipes, gauges, boilers, gears and levers; looked like a

 |

-Here's the control station for monitoring the ship's engine, again all
+Here's the control station for monitoring the ship's engine, you gotta

 |